ivancuric/js-perf/README.md

 ## What is performant JS code?

-Now that we know what a
+Now that we know what our target de

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzNzIzNjIwNl19
+eyJoaXN0b3J5IjpbMTE5Mzk3NDE3XX0=
 -->